Blocking Events

 }

-Your hooks can optionally apply mutation for certain blocking events.
-The supported mutation is specific for each type of blocking event.
-Refer to the Event List to see what mutation is supported.
+Your hooks can optionally apply a mutation for certain blocking events.
+The supported mutation is specific to each type of blocking event.
+Refer to the [Event List](/customization/events-hooks/non-blocking-events.md) to see what mutations are supported.

-Mutations by a hook are applied only when the operation is allowed to proceed.
-Mutations take effect only when all hooks allow the operation to proceed.
+Mutations by a hook are applied only when the operation is allowed to proceed, and take effect only when all hooks allow the operation to proceed.

 {